 The Master's Programme in Biology has a strong international character, and all courses are taught in English.

 This Master's degree is an entry port for PhD training in Sweden as well as abroad.
 Your most important merits in that respect are your degree projects.
-With a careful choice of the topics for your degree projects you will leave this program with a solid theoretical knowledge regarding evolutionary processes as well as knowledge of the methods you need to study them, including statistics.
+With a careful choice of the topics for your degree projects you will leave this programme with a solid theoretical knowledge regarding evolutionary processes as well as knowledge of the methods you need to study them, including statistics.

 Successful studies in this programme is an excellent basis for students who wish to pursue a research career (PhD) in any subject within the front-line of evolutionary biology.